Black holes are gigantic cosmic monsters, exotic objects whose gravity is so strong that not even light can escape their clutches.

 One of these galaxies, known as NGC 3842 — the brightest galaxy in the Leo cluster nearly 320 million light years away — has a central black hole containing 9.7 billion solar masses.
 The other, NGC 4889, the brightest galaxy in the Coma cluster more than 335 million light years away, has a black hole of comparable or larger mass.

 The gravitational range, or "event horizon," of these black holes is about five times the distance from the sun to Pluto.
 For comparison, these black holes are 2,500 times as massive as the black hole at the center of the Milky Way galaxy, whose event horizon is one-fifth the orbit of Mercury.

-NEXT UP: The smallest
+The smallest black hole

-NEXT UP: Cannibal black holes
+Cannibalistic black holes

 The discovery is the first of its kind.
 Astronomers had witnessed the final stages of the merging of galaxies of equal mass — so-called major mergers — but minor mergers between galaxies and smaller companions had long eluded researchers.

 Using NASA's Chandra X-ray Observatory, investigators detected two black holes at the center of a galaxy dubbed NGC3393, with one black hole about 30 million times the mass of the sun and the other at least 1 million times the mass of the sun, separated from each other by only about 490 light-years.

 Bullet-shooting black hole